Victor Aaron

 Victor Aaron Ramirez (September 11, 1956 – September 4, 1996) was an American actor of Yaqui descent.
 He was the original voice of John Redcorn on King of the Hill, which was taken over by Jonathan Joss in the show's second season following Aaron's death.

 Early life

 Victor Aaron Ramirez was born on September 11, 1956, in Odessa, Texas.
 His parents were of Yaqui ancestry.
-Growing up, Aaron grew up in a mobile home with his brothers and sisters in a poor family.
-After graduating from high school in Austin, Aaron got married and worked for a casino.
+Aaron grew up in a mobile home with his brothers and sisters in a poor family.
+After graduating from high school in Austin, he got married and worked for a casino.
 Afterward, he moved to California and became an actor.

-Personal life

-In 1984 Aaron divorced Eduvina with whom he had two daughters.

-Victor was the grandson of the famous West Texas bootmaker, Jose Ramirez.

 Death

-Aaron died in a car accident on September 4, 1996, at the age of 39, seven days before his 40th birthday, when his car was struck at an intersection by a truck that ran the red light.
+Aaron died in a car accident on September 4, 1996, at the age of 39, one week before his 40th birthday, when his car was struck at an intersection by a truck that ran a red light.
+He was survived by two daughters.
 The King of the Hill episode "The Order of the Straight Arrow" is dedicated to his memory.